 As a leader in our community what do you see as the community's top three strengths?
 Steady employment opportunities because of nuclear Natural beauty of Kincardine, something they leverage while recruiting Part of Bruce power value proposition Steady agriculture base with labour base, good proximity to goods transport for markets.
 Close to major cities Downtown of Kincardine is a real jewel but bypass redirects traffic around it Opportunity for people to stay in the area.
-Safe and clean place to live Hard working, volunteer High average income means support for local business, people are not as interested to work in low-income jobs Has good services for a small town Shopping, health care fitness facilities, grocery stores locally As a leader in our community wh at do you see as the community's greatest challenges?
-As a leader in our community whe Available development landbehind the 8-ball due to previous approaches.
+Safe and clean place to live Hard working, volunteer High average income means support for local business, people are not as interested to work in low-income jobs Has good services for a small town Shopping, health care fitness facilities, grocery stores locally As a leader in our community what do you see as the community's greatest challenges?
+Available development landbehind the 8-ball due to previous approaches.
 Started later on development land, behind Port Elgin.
 There is now action on this.
-Need the funds to develop and need staffing to allow things to move and move fast enough for development. greatest challenges?
-Municipality can't keep up with developing lands due to lack of finances and staff
+Need the funds to develop and need staffing to allow things to move and move fast enough for development.
+Municipality can't keep up with developing lands due to lack of finances and staff Having a qualified workforce to fill lower labour jobs is a challenge for agriculture.
+Available infrastructure needs to be in place, lack of planning at the bottom end means huge capital costs to get where it should have been in the first place.
+Hard to convince professionals to move out with spouses without the amenities (theatre